abuiliazeed/fend-landing-page/README.md

 * [Dependencies](#Dependencies)

 ## Description
+- This project is a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.

 - This is an interactive landing page it has the below features:
     - Navigation is built dynamically
     - It should be clear which section is being viewed while scrolling through the page.
     - When clicking an item from the navigation menu, the link should scroll to the appropriate section.

+## Demo
+- check the latest Demo deployed on the cloud from this [link](https://dazzling-poincare-f75569.netlify.app/)

 ## Usage
 - download the repo as a zip or clone it using git clone https://github.com/abuiliazeed/fend-landing-page.git